BY-LAWS

 Dues and Assessments

-(a) The amount of initiation fee and annual dues shall be fixed by the Board of Directors and are to be effective after approval by the membership.
+(a) The amount of initiation fee and annual dues shall be fixed by the Board of Directors and are to be effective after approval by the membership at the November meeting.

 (b) Any assessment levied by the Board of Directors, in the interest and for the benefit of the membership as a whole, and approved by a majority vote of the members present at any regular meetings shall be applied to all dues-paying members.